APercy/ww1_planes/README.md

 and more can be loaded from the plane inventory using the "Reload" button.
 The bombs don't need a reload, it will drop directly from plane inventory.
 So choose wisely what you carry on plane's inventory.

+And to fly it, the user must have the priv "WW1_flight_licence"

 ## Dependencies
 - [biofuel](https://content.minetest.net/packages/Lokrates/biofuel/)
 - [airutils](https://content.minetest.net/packages/apercy/airutils/)